6 Hours

 Your Hotel in Aswan

 Your adventure starts with our representative picking you up from your hotel in Aswan.
 Upon arrival in Abu Simbel, you’ll be mesmerized by the grandeur of the temples.
 Ramses II’s Sun Temple is a testament to his desire for self-honoring, with a mural inside depicting his victorious battle at Kadesh.
+As part of your Abu Simbel Day Trip from Aswan by Flight, you will also visit the Nefertari Temple, a tribute to Ramses II’s favorite wife, Queen Nefertari, among his many wives and concubines.

-After the enriching visit, you’ll board a flight back to Aswan, where you’ll be driven back to your hotel.
-This efficient and comfortable trip ensures that you maximize your time at Abu Simbel while enjoying the convenience of air travel.
+Both temples were originally discovered in 1813, nearly buried in sand.
+To safeguard these historical treasures from the rising waters of the Nile, the Egyptian government and UNESCO collaborated to relocate them in 1960.
+After your enriching visit, you’ll board a flight back to Aswan, where you’ll be driven back to your hotel.
+This Abu Simbel Day Trip from Aswan by Flight ensures you maximize your time at Abu Simbel while enjoying the convenience and comfort of air travel.

 Abu Simbel Temples